W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Introduction

 \subsubsection{Connections between the two approaches}

-The initial motivation for writing this document was to try to conciliate these different viewpoints, and to understand to what extent it was possible to implement techniques and methods coming from the language of VOA to reach a better understanding of Liouville and Toda CFTs.
+The initial motivation for writing this document was to try to conciliate these different viewpoints, and to understand to what extent it was possible to implement techniques and methods coming from the language of VOA in the setting of Liouville and Toda CFTs.
 Indeed the existence of links between the path integral approach defining (formally) the free boson is not new as it already appears in several works.
-For instance such a correspondence has already been established at the lattice level in~\cite{Tsukada}, while the intrinsic connection between the GFF and the Heisenberg algebra has been worked out in several different frameworks (see \textit{e.g.}~\cite{Kang-Makarov}) and has proved to be key in various settings, one instance being the understanding of scaling limits of the discrete GFF in a sense that would preserve the structure of bosonic CFT~\cite{ACBK}.
+For instance such a correspondence has already been established at the lattice level in~\cite{Tsukada}, while the intrinsic connection between the GFF and the Heisenberg algebra has been worked out in several different frameworks (see \textit{e.g.}~\cite{Kang-Makarov}) and has proved to be key in various settings, for instance to understand scaling limits of a discrete GFF in a sense that would preserve the structure of bosonic CFT~\cite{ACBK}.

-However and to the best of our knowledge there are no formulations of this correspondence that would fit in the setting of Liouville and Toda CFTs, that is to say where we could make sense of the methods coming from VOAs to infer algebraic implications on these models.
-Our first result, Theorem~\ref{thm:VOA_Proba1} below, is meant to overcome this issue as it fits exactly in the Hilbert space picture inherent to these theories.
-Informally speaking (more details can be found in Section~\ref{sec:GFF}) this Hilbert space $\Hil$ is a space of states $(c,\varphi)$ with $c+\varphi$ a map over the circle $\S^1$, and that can be identified with a set of field observables $\Hild$ inside the disk $\D$.
-This is achieved using a map
+However and to the best of our knowledge there are no formulations of this correspondence that would fit in the setting of Liouville and Toda CFTs, and that would allow to translate methods coming from VOAs into algebraic constraints on these models.
+Our first result, Theorem~\ref{thm:VOA_Proba}, is meant to overcome this issue as it fits exactly in the Hilbert space picture inherent to these theories.
+Informally speaking (more details are given in Section~\ref{sec:GFF}) this Hilbert space $\Hil$ is a space of states $(c,\varphi)$ with $c\in\R$ and $\varphi:\T\to\R$ a map over the unit circle $\S^1=\T$.
+This Hilbert space can be identified with a set $\Hild$ of functionals of a field $\X:\D\to\R$ using the map (introduced in~\cite{GKRV})